SoundCloud for Developers

 Parameters:

-• params (Object, optional): an object of additional parameters to pass in the request.
+• params (Object, optional): Additional parameters for the request

-Returns: A promise that will resolve with the requested resource
+Returns: A promise that resolves with the requested resource

 SC.post(path, [params])